openstack/ironic/doc/source/admin/drivers/ipa.rst

 Drivers
 =======

 Starting with the Kilo release all deploy interfaces (except for fake ones) are using IPA.
-There are two types of them:

-* For nodes using the :ref:`iscsi-deploy` interface, IPA exposes the root hard drive as an iSCSI share and calls back to the ironic conductor.
-The conductor mounts the share and copies an image there.
-It then signals back to IPA for post-installation actions like setting up a bootloader for local boot support.

-* For nodes using the :ref:`direct-deploy` interface, the conductor prepares a swift temporary URL for an image.
-IPA then handles the whole deployment
-  process: downloading an image from swift, putting it on the machine and doing any post-deploy actions.
+For nodes using the :ref:`direct-deploy` interface, the conductor prepares a swift temporary URL or a local HTTP URL for the image.
+IPA then handles the whole deployment process: downloading an image from swift, putting it on the machine and doing any post-deploy actions.

-Which one to choose depends on your environment. :ref:`iscsi-deploy` puts higher load on conductors, :ref:`direct-deploy` currently requires the whole image to fit in the node's memory, except when using raw images.
-It also requires :doc:`/install/configure-glance-swift`.

-.. todo: other differences?

 Requirements
 ------------